TeamMJM/SpionIO/README.md

 https://cdn.rawgit.com/morpherious/client-template/master/script.js
 ```

-2. Run our CLI and follow the commands to set up a MongoDB and import our controllers and models into your project directory
+2. Run our CLI in your directory and follow the commands to set up a MongoDB and import our controllers and models into your project directory

 ```
 npm install create-spion
+create-spion <enter-random-db-name-here>
 ```
-Will give you the CLI. or visit http://npmjs.com/create-spion
+or visit npmjs.com/create-spion

 3. Clone our interface from http://github.com/SpionIO and run the following in the directory.